celery/celery/docs/userguide/routing.rst

 .. _amqp-exchanges-queues-keys:

-Exchanges, queues and routing keys.
+Exchanges, queues, and routing keys
 -----------------------------------

 1. Messages are sent to exchanges.